MicrosoftDocs/memdocs/sccm/apps/deploy-use/deploy-edge.md

 *Applies to: Configuration Manager (Current Branch)*

 The all-new Microsoft Edge is ready for business.
 Starting in Configuration Manager version 1910, you can now deploy [Microsoft Edge, version 77 and later](https://docs.microsoft.com/deployedge/) to your users.
+A PowerShell script is used to install the Edge build selected.
+The script also turns off automatic updates of Edge so they can be manage with Configuration Manager.

 ## <a name="bkmk_Microsoft_Edge"></a> Deploy Microsoft Edge
 <!--4561024-->